Skip to Content

 Layer 3b: DOPS Scope Enforcement

-.dops modules can declare explicit write boundaries via the scope section:
+.dops skills can declare explicit write boundaries via the scope section:

 scope: write: ["{outputPath}/main.tf", "{outputPath}/variables.tf"]